Schedule A Consultation

-Austin Upper Eyelid Surgery
+WHAT TO EXPECT FROM Upper Eyelid Surgery journey

 The procedure itself takes about 30 minutes.
 Many patients choose to have it done under local anesthesia only because of the simplicity of doing it this way, but most choose sedation for the sake of putting their minds at ease.
 If local anesthesia is chosen, expect it to hurt for about 5 seconds on each eyelid as the anesthetic is infiltrated into the tissue.